How’s the weather on Oahu in spring, summer, winter and fall? Temperatures are pleasantly warm all throughout the year.

 Ocean Temperature around Oahu

 You can swim and enjoy water sports year round in Hawaii.
-According to this site, water temperatures near Honolulu range from 76F in winter months to 81F in late summer and early fall.
+Water temperatures near Honolulu range from 76F in winter months to 81F in late summer and early fall.
 The following graph shows the average water temperature by month for Honolulu.
 For more information see our detailed article about Hawaii ocean temperatures.

 The relative humidity for Honolulu averages around 64%.
 That may seem uncomfortably high, but when the tradewinds blow, which they do most of the time, that breeze keeps you comfortable.
 See the Honolulu chart on this page for more humidity details.